Person preparing a package for shipping.

 Channel Key Takeaway

 According to Amazon, brands often set longer Handling Times than they need to prepare, pack, and hand-over packages to carriers.
 This causes shoppers browsing products to see longer-than-necessary delivery dates.
-By setting more accurate Handling Times, shoppers typically see more attractive delivery dates, which typically leads to more sales.
-Channel Key recommends reviewing your Handling Time settings for your FBM catalog – especially the SKUs you intend to promote during the holiday shopping season.
+Successfully managing your Amazon inventory and orders requires setting more accurate Handling Times.
+In doing so, shoppers typically see more attractive delivery dates, which leads to more sales.
+Channel Key recommends periodically reviewing your Handling Time settings for your entire FBM catalog – especially the SKUs you intend to promote during high-volume events like Prime Day and the holiday shopping season,

 Let us send you our free ebook